bigcommerce-edu/assets-composable-core/README.md

-# Composable Storefronts Intermediate Code Assets
+# Composable Intermediate Code Assets

-The code snippets in this package are assets for the BigCommerce Composable Storefronts Intermediate training course.
+The code snippets in this package are assets for the BigCommerce Composable Intermediate training course.